 - Be ready for the unexpected by keeping an open mind and a flexible attitude.
 The large majority of Agreements end up closing and in the end, a week or two is not going to make a big difference in your life.

 Can You Push Back a Closing Date?

-Yes, pushing back a closing date is actually quite common, due to certain obstacles that may arise during the inspection, One of the obstacles that may push back a closing date is the lender not giving final approval on the mortgage loan in time to close by the first date that was established.
+Yes, pushing back a closing date is actually quite common, due to certain obstacles that may arise during the inspection, One of the obstacles that may push back a closing is the lender not giving final approval on the mortgage loan in time to close by the first date that was established.

 If this happens, then the seller and buyer must agree to a new closing date, but not until the lender has given the buyer final approval, then you can choose a firm closing date.

 Is a Closing Date The Day You Move In or Move Out?

 While the closing date is the day when ownership of the home is transferred from the sellers to the buyers, the actual moving day, or occupancy date, may or may not happen at a different time.
 Some home sellers can move out before the closing, allowing the buyers to move in immediately after the closing is complete.

 However, others may need extended occupancy in the home, up to 60 or 90 days.
 In that case, the previous owners must pay rent to the new owners of the home for their additional time in the home.

 If there is a deadline that you absolutely have to close by, like your lease ending on your current residence, you should set a closing date about 10 to 14 days prior to that deadline.
 For example, if you need to be in your new residence by September 1st, you should set a closing date for no later than August 15th.